InTEGr8or/Ender3V2S1withBLTouch-SpritePro/README.md

 NOTE: This is my fine-tuned version of the MRiscoC firmware for my Ender 3 V2 with BL Touch and Sprite Pro extruder.

+NOTE: Be sure to measuer your PROBE_TO_NOZZLE_Z_OFFSET before printing.
+Mine is -4.60 for my BL Touch on my Sprite Pro Extruder, but you should measure yours so you don't run your nozzle into your bed.
+Set the Z to about 3 and then manually lower to Z=0 while measuring with a feeler guage or paper or mylar.

 ## Universal RET6/RCT6 Edition

 The Precompiled binary files of this firmware can work with STM32FX RET6 or RCT6 and can be downloader from: